One of the first steps toward closing more sales faster is getting your existing contact list into Nutshell.

 If you aren't an administrator, you won't be able to import a spreadsheet.
 You can easily create new companies, people, and leads by following these instructions.

 How to import

-Before getting started with an import, you'll want to create any custom fields, tags, and company types that are part of the import.
+Before getting started with an import, you'll want to create any custom fields, tags, and company types, and products that are part of the import.
 If you plan to assign your companies, people, and leads to your team members, you'll need to ensure that their usernames in Nutshell exactly match the names in your file.

 For some best practices on preparing Nutshell to match with the data in your file, check out this article.